jbeyers/projecttools/presentation/presentation.rst

     [fabric]
     recipe= zc.recipe.egg

+Note:

+    * sudo apt-get install fabric also works, but you get an older version.
+    * Rather install via buildout
+    * Interactive prompt is available (Not so in older versions)

 Command-line usage
 ------------------

 ./bin/fab [commands]

-    * Paramiko for ssh
+    * Uses Paramiko python ssh library
-    * Looks for fabfile.py
+    * Looks for fabfile.py in the current directory
     * Normal python script with functions
-    * Each function maps to a command
+    * Each public function maps to a command
+    * Commands can be chained:
+        * ./bin/fab qa restart
-    * Commands can be chained (./bin/fab qa stop pull buildout start)
+        * ./bin/fab qa stop pull buildout start
+        * ./bin/fab qa pull restart production status
     * env dictionary (More about that in a minute)

 Command-line usage